|Main Menu||Hotel Warning|

 After you've bought your ticket, go through the station's side door.
 You'll see a sandwich sign and a portable gangway next to the water (and maybe the boat itself, as in this photo).

-The boat is a large flat-bottomed water bus that accommodates wheelchairs and strollers.
+The boat is a large flat-decked water bus that accommodates wheelchairs and strollers.
 If you don't have a ticket, you can buy one from a City Sightseeing employee in a red shirt or jacket.

 The "hop on, hop off" tour nominally has seven stops, although some may not be operating during your visit: